Ray Foley

-Raymond Foley (born 21 September 1980) is an Irish television host and radio presenter.
+Raymond Foley is an Irish television host and radio presenter.

 Having worked at Dublin's 98FM and SPIN 1038 early in his career, Foley moved to Today FM in 2004.
 In 2006, he moved to midday and presented The Ray Foley Show, with sidekick JP Gilbourne and Adelle McDonnell.
 He hosted the breakfast slot on 98FM from October 2012 until December 2015.
 He also hosts TV dating show Take Me Out on TV3.
 On Friday 12 October 2012, Foley and JP announced on the show that both of them would be transferring to Today FM's sister station 98FM to present the breakfast show.
 They both have expressed how difficult the decision was for them, due to their fondness of their workmates and friends in Today FM.

-In 2022, Foley returned to Today FM with an afternoon show from 2pm - 4:30pm.
+In 2022, Foley returned to Today FM with an afternoon show.

 Early career

 Following an entry in the DJ For a Day competition on 2FM (on Tony Fenton's Hotline show) in 1997, Foley got a taste for broadcasting.
 This led to him beginning his studies as a journalist in Dublin Institute of Technology, from which he graduated in October 2004 While there he started working at East Coast FM, and thence moved to 98FM and as a newsreader on Lite FM, before moving to SPIN 1038, "to get re-acquainted with presenting again".
 While there, he presented The Zoo Crew with Clionadh O'Leary on week nights.